norc-heal/heal-data-pkg-guide/docs/submit/index.md

 <b>Study files:</b> Filter in a copy of only the study files you've indicated you want to share

-* While creating the standard data package metadata for your local data package, you should have created a Resource Tracker, listing all study files, or a subset of files most relevant to the data or results you are sharing - For each study file/resource listed you should have filled out the "access" and "access date" fields ([Resource Tracker schema](../schemas/md_resource_tracker.md))
+* While creating the standard data package metadata for your local data package, you should have created a Resource Tracker, listing all study files, or a subset of files most relevant to the data or results you are sharing; For each study file/resource listed you should have filled out the "access" and "access date" fields ([Resource Tracker schema](../schemas/md_resource_tracker.md))
-* Use the values listed for each resource in the "access" and "access date" fields in your local data package's Resource Tracker to determine which study files should be included in your shareable data package
+* Use the values listed for each resource in the "access" and "access date" fields in your local data package's Resource Tracker to determine which study files should be included in your shareable data package; Files that should be included will depend on the shareable data package flavor
 * For a file to be considered for shareability as part of a shareable data package of any flavor, the file must be listed as a resource in the Resource Tracker, the "access" field for that study file/resource is complete and not set to "permanent private", and if the "access" field has a value of "temporary private", the "access date" field (which specifies when the file will become shareable) is complete, and there is a second value set in the "access" field of either "open access" or "managed access" (the way you want to share a file once it is no longer temporary private)

 <b>Standard data package metadata:</b> Standard data package metadata include an Experiment Tracker, a Resource Tracker, one Data Dictionary per tabular data file, and one Results Tracker per publication.
 Filter in shareable standard data package metadata as below:

 * A copy of the Resource Tracker and Experiment Tracker should be included by default in any shareable data package created.
 * A copy of Results Tracker(s) and Data Dictionary(ies) should only be included in a shareable data package if they are considered shareable based on the flavor of shareable data package you are creating, and the "access" and "access date" field values set for these files in the local data package Resource Tracker
-* All local file paths to study files/resources or to dependencies of study results or resources listed in the Resource Tracker or any Results Tracker to be included in a shareable data package should be converted to relative file paths for the modified Tracker versions included in any shareable data package - this is to protect the privacy of local computer systems and to make navigation of study files easier for secondary users
+* All local file paths to study files/resources listed in the Resource Tracker or any Results Tracker to be included in a shareable data package should be converted to relative file paths for the modified Tracker versions included in any shareable data package - this is to protect the privacy of local computer systems and to make navigation of study files easier for secondary users

 </div>